laylalaisy/Doodle_Camera--AwesomeName/README.md

 **Code related to training the classifier is under the cky branch.**

 We firstly focus on training a classifier on the Google QuickDRAW Dataset, because if we have a robust classifier, we can gain an understanding of doodle images, which can help us filter images that are not recognizable, and help us select suitable doodle images.
-So I will firstly talk about how we train a classifier and how we achieve top 12% on the Kaggle Competition.
+So we will firstly talk about how we train a classifier and how we achieve top 12% on the Kaggle Competition.

 For an image classification task, we naturally think about using a convolutional network like ResNet or DenseNet.
 An essential problem is how we generate the images.
 The Google QuickDRAW dataset contains the information of how people draw the doodle image, specifically, the timestamps for every stroke of the drawing.
 To utilize the time data, we colorize images according to the timestamps of strokes.
 For example, the butterfly shown below, the person firstly draws its wings, which is marked in red, and then draws its wings, which is marked in black.